-The Evans Library's Instruction Program supports the academics and scholarship of undergraduate and graduate students at Florida Tech.
-The Program's efforts reflect the missions of the Evans Library and of the Florida Institute of Technology.
+Evans Library's Instruction Program supports the academics and scholarship of undergraduate and graduate students at Florida Tech.
+The Program's efforts reflect the missions of both Evans Library and the Florida Institute of Technology.
 Driven by the needs of students and faculty, the Instruction Program offers a variety of learning and support opportunities in both the on-campus and online environments.

 - Help for Distance Learners: Connect with the Distance Learning Librarian and find helpful resources and information on the guide webpage.

 - Research Support Workshops: This drop-in workshop series features training on research success skills.

 - Digital Scholarship Lab Workshops: This workshop series covers technology and techniques critical to research often featuring software and hardware available in the DSL.

 - Liaison Librarians: Every Florida Tech student has a designated subject librarian, according to your major or department.
 Your Liaison Librarian is here to answer questions (even the silly ones) and consult with you on research and scholarship.
 See pictures and contact information for your Liaison Subject Librarian here.

 - Presentation Practice – Want some fresh eyes to look at your drafted presentations and/or give you suggestions on your delivery?
 Contact Chelsea Stripling, for an appointment.

 - Coding for Beginners – Want to learn or improve your computer programming skills?
 Drop by the DSL on Wednesdays at 7:00 p.m. .

 For Faculty and Course Instructors